Reporting results for candidates

 Internal assessment results

-Schools send internal assessment results to NZQA monthly from May.
+Schools send internal assessment results to NZQA via data submissions from March through till end of February of the following year.

 These are processed overnight and become live in the MyNZQA learner portal so students can view them.
 Only results for assessments that have been through the internal moderation process are to be reported to NZQA.